 Recently I took LPT tests in Spanish and Arabic.
 In Spanish, I scored Superior (C2), whereas in Arabic I scored Advanced High (C1).
 I’ve posted the certificates down below, complete with a complete description of each level.
-I figured I would make a post outlining some important things to keep in mind both in preparation for, and on the day of, the exam.
-While the title of this blog is tailored to advanced learners, these tips will help you do better at any level, and some of the tips are transferrable to both the reading and the speaking exams.
+I figured I would make a post outlining some important things to keep in mind, both in preparation for, and on the day of, the exam.
+While the title of this blog is tailored to advanced learners, these tips will help you do better at any level, and some of the tips are transferable to both the reading and speaking exams.

 FYI, the first three tips are relevant before the day of the exam, while the last two apply to test day.

 5 Pro Tips To Improve Your ACTFL LPT Score